the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 The way you enter the information (that is the way you design your headers and cell content) may be different depending on the analysis you want to perform later.
 One should still always try to be as generic and objective as possible, and think about additional analysis one may want to perform.
 As an example, let's suppose you are interested in a genetic tree of people with blue eyes.
 While you may have a column "has_blue_eyes" with the value true or false, it would be better to have a column about the eye colour (brown - blue- green) as it will be easy to create the  "has_blue_eyes" information from it, and allow additional analysis.
 (In this case, blue and green eyes might be the same gene for eyes, with a different skin color).

-Headers names should be chosen with care, and when it is not perfectly clear what is meant and what unit is used (you may send the spreadsheet to a colleague to make sure it is), you may want to add some explanation in an external document.
-An alternative way is to put the headers in the second row, and some explanations in the first, then one can read the file starting from the second raw duting the analysis, while keeping human readable information in the first row.
-This is not a common practice, though.
-As for file name, the size of the headers is not an issue (at least until 32 characters) for computers, but will be for human readability, so it might be better to keep it short.
+Headers names should be chosen with care, and when it is not perfectly clear what is meant and what unit is used, you may want to add some explanation in an external document.
+You may also share a sample spreadsheet to a colleague to receive feedback on how understandable your sheet is.

+An alternative way is to put some explanations on the top of the sheet in the first rows before the headers.
+By keeping human-readable information at the top of the file, one can better understand the data that starts in a row with the header.
+This information can also help in analysing that data making sure that the scripts ignore the explanation lines and considers the explanation during analysis.
+However, a good file with tidy columns and rows should not need extra explanation.

+As for file name, the size of the headers is not an issue for computers, but for human readability it might be better to keep it short (up to 32 characters).

 You do not have to think about the order of the columns for the analysis, as it has no importance for data analysis software.
 You can therefore completely optimise that parameter for the data collection step.

 ### Accepted values

 Especially if you work with a team on data collection, it is very important to make sure everyone will enter the same information with the same term.
 If we take the example above, if some people use "bluish", or "b" instead of blue, the analysis of the data will be more difficult.
-Discrepancies might lead to errors, especially if the same terms could mean different things depending on who is entering the data.
+Discrepancies often lead to errors, especially when the same terms could mean different things depending on who is entering the data.
-Dates are again a very good example as 02-03 will mean February the third in the USA, but March the second in Europe.
+For example, indicating date as 02-03 will mean February the third in the USA, but March the second in Europe.

-**Critical: make sure you use dots for decimal.** or make sure to document that you used commas, that all spreadsheets are using the same convention.
+**Critical: make sure you use dots for decimal.**
+If you are working with data and researchers in countries that follow a different convention, clearly documented those caveats and maintain all your spreadsheets using the same convention.
-This is particularly important in Europe where commas are normally used for decimal, meaning .csv export will need quotes for each numbered cell to be importance.
+This is particularly important in several European countries (like Germany) where commas are normally used for decimal.
-If you are using excel in a team, be sure to all use the same version, as the default decimal value may change.
+If you are using excel in a team, be sure to use the same convention, else the default decimal value may end up varying from user to user.

 Finally, restricting values in specific columns (linking spreadsheets with taxonomies or ontologies) can be very useful.
 There are specific tools to help people fill such columns, as well as tools to validate the spreadsheets before integration in the analysis.